-The cost of AC capacitor replacement depends on unit type, HVAC system size, labor rates, and more.
+The cost of AC capacitor replacement depends on the unit type, HVAC system size, labor rates, and other factors.

 The AC capacitor stores electric energy to power the compressor and fan motors when you start your air conditioner, and it often lasts 10 to 20 years.
 Replacing an AC capacitor costs an average of $250, which includes the price of the capacitor and labor for installation.
 However, the total cost could be as low as $200 or as high as $400, depending on the type of AC capacitor and the complexity of the replacement.
 AC capacitor replacement costs primarily consist of labor, as the capacitor itself rarely exceeds $45.